-I came across the incredible art of Yayoi Kusama a few years ago and I knew that some day I was going to revisit her artwork, with my children.
+I came across the incredible art of Yayoi Kusama a few years ago and I knew that someday I was going to revisit her artwork, with my children.
 I instantly fell in love with the joyful spirit of Kusama’s art and I had a pretty good feeling my girls would love her artwork too.
-We are incredibly excited to take in the Infinity Mirrors exhibit that has opened at the Art Gallery of Ontario, in Toronto.
-We will have an opportunity to see Yayoi Kusama’s art in person this month.
+We were incredibly excited to take in the Infinity Mirrors exhibit at the Art Gallery of Ontario, in Toronto.
+Be sure to check out all of our amazing art projects for kids.

 I suppose what I love most about Kusama’s art is how equally simple and complex her pieces are.
 We started our exploration by watching a brief biography video that we found on London’s Tate Modern Museum’s website.
 Kusama exhibited her art at the Tate Modern back in 2012.
 The video gave us a great overview of Yayoi Kusama’s life story, her progression as an artist and how she is living her life now.